Malvolio

 Shakespeare Retold (Modern Verse)

-MALVOLIO: Not black inside, although my socks are yellow.
+MALVOLIO: There's nothing wrong, although my legs are yellow.

 The Dark Room